Rana Ashkar Ph.D.

 Elected Member-at-Large, SNS/HFIR User Group Executive Committee 2021 – 2023

-Named Soft Matter Emerging Investigator, Soft Matter Journal 2021
+Named Soft Matter Emerging Investigator, Royal Society of Chemistry 2021

 Invited Member, Penn State Neutron Science Advisory Council 2020